rontarrant/tkoop/_posts/2021-08-20-0003-windows-first-steps.md

 tkinter._test()
 ```

-You'll recognize the results of this script from <a href="/2021/07/16/0002-python-font-installation.html" target="_blank">Post #002 — Python and Font Installation</a>.
+You'll recognize the results from the quick test we did in <a href="/2021/07/16/0002-python-font-installation.html" target="_blank">Post #002 — Python and Font Installation</a>.
+The difference is, this is how we get there using a script file.

-You can type it, save it as `000_window_test.py`, and take your a step further into *tkinter*-land when you run it from a terminal.
-And if you did the alias trick I mentioned, you can run it by typing:

-	py 000_window_test.py

-The results will be the same as we got when we used the *Python* interpreter directly like this:

-	py -m tkinter

 ### Breakdown

 There isn’t much to breakdown, but there are two tidbits of information to take away from this:

-- we can’t use *tkinter* without importing it, and
+- to use *tkinter* in a *Python* script, we have to import it, and
 - it’s now obvious that `py -m` on the command line is the same as an `import` statement in a script.
 The difference is that, on the command line, importing tkinter like this automatically runs the test.
 In our script, we have to call it explicitly.

-Both allow us to use a *Python* module.

 ## A Minimal Window Demo